ibm-functions/composer/README.md

 These methods implement the typical control-flow constructs of an imperative programming language.
 This example composition composes three actions named `authenticate`, `success`, and `failure` using the `composer.if` combinator, which implements the usual conditional construct.
-It take three actions (or compositions) as parameters.
+It takes three actions (or compositions) as parameters.
 It invokes the first one and, depending on the result of this invocation, invokes either the second or third action.